yanbenjamin/cs106s-w1/README.md

 ## Intro Cryptography
 This workshop will introduce you with the basics of crytographic ciphers, which are widely used for keeping data secure and veiling sensitive information, such as passwords, identifying information, personal communications, digital signatures, and much more!

+You're welcome and encouraged to work through this in pairs or groups!

 ## Caesar Ciphers (`assignment.js`)
 Caesar ciphers work by shifting each character in a certain message we'd like to encrypt, which we call the "plaintext".
 The mechanism is that each character is shifted by the same number of characters; for instance, if our shift length is `1`, then `a` shifts to `b`, `b` shifts to `c`, `c` to `d`, and so forth, with `z` to `a` so that letters at the alphabet's end wrap around back to the beginning.